-- Start by getting clear on your goals for using Dubsado in your business - how much do you want to be automated vs manually controlled?
+Start by getting clear on your goals for using Dubsado — how much of your business do you want to be automated?

-- No two businesses, even in the same industry, will have the same process of working with their clients.
+No two businesses, even in the same industry, will have the same process of working with their clients.

 Build your lead capture form

-- It is crucial to know where your process begins — in Dubsado, this is usually with a lead capture form.
+It is crucial to know where your process begins — in Dubsado, this is usually with a lead capture form.

-- Even if you don't have a website, you can still use a lead capture!
+Even if you don't have a website, you can still use a lead capture!
 Lead captures can be shared with a direct link or even filled out by you, the business owner, on behalf of the client.

 Write out your process

-- Write out every step in the process of working with your client for each of your services.
+Write out every step in the process of working with your client for each of your services.

-Build your process-based content
+Step 2: Build your process-based content

-- Look at the process you have written out and highlight or circle each and every piece of content (forms, emails, etc.) that you need to build in Dubsado.
+Look at the process you have written out and highlight or circle each and every piece of content (forms, emails, etc.) that you need to build in Dubsado.

-- Create all of your content ahead of time to streamline the workflow building process.
+Create all of your content ahead of time to streamline the workflow-building process.

-Run through your process manually
+Step 3: Run through your process manually

-- Walk through each step of your process manually within a test project, sending forms, emails, etc. Use your own email for the client so that you can test everything on yourself.
+Walk through each step of your process manually within a test project, sending forms, emails, etc. Use your own email for the client so that you can test everything on yourself.

-- If you know how to accomplish each step in your process manually, you will have more confidence and a much better understanding of how your workflow actually works.
+If you know how to accomplish each step in your process manually, you will have more confidence and a much better understanding of how your workflow actually works.
 This is because the workflow is just automating the steps you already know how to do!